Last Updated: November 10, 2014

 Bihar is located in the eastern part of India.
 The state is surrounded by Nepal in the north, West Bengal in the east, Uttar Pradesh in the west and Jharkhand in the south.
-The state enjoys a unique location-specific advantage because of its proximity to the vast markets of eastern and northern India, as well as access to ports such as Kolkata and Haldia, and to raw material resources and mineral reserves from the neighboring states.
+The state enjoys a unique location specific advantage because of its proximity to the vast markets of eastern and northern India, access to ports such as Kolkata and Haldia and to raw material sources and mineral reserves from the neighbouring states.

 Bihar is one of the strongest agricultural states, with very high productivity.
 The percentage of population employed in agricultural production in Bihar is estimated to be 74 per cent, which is much higher than the national average.
 It is the largest producer of vegetables and the second largest producer of fruits in India.

 The state government has taken up several initiatives such as the Bihar State Hydro Power Policy 2012 and the Bihar Industrial Incentive Policy 2011 for the development of the state.